How to set up a limited company in the UK

 You can also appoint a company secretary, though this isn’t compulsory.

-The company secretary ensures that the directors’ decisions are carried out, ensures that the company follows regulatory requirements, and handles other company administration duties.
+The company secretary ensures that the directors’ decisions are carried out, the company follows regulatory requirements, and handles other company administration duties.

 4. Decide who will be shareholders